durandkwok-snowflake/INGEST_TRANSFORM_2B_RECORDS/README.md

 # README: Ingest and Transform 2 Billion Records in Snowflake

 This repository demonstrates how to efficiently ingest and transform a dataset containing over 2 billion records in Snowflake.
-Using the Medallion Architecture (Bronze, Silver, and Gold layers), the process leverages Snowflake's high performance for managing large datasets.
+Using the Medallion Architecture (Bronze, Silver, and Gold layers), the process leverages Snowflake's high performance platform for managing large datasets.

 ---